Nearly-room-temperature ferromagnetism and tunable anomalous Hall effect in atomically thin Fe4CoGeTe2: Results and discussion

-~\\ We next make a comparison between the ML F5GT and F4CGT.
+We next make a comparison between the ML F5GT and F4CGT.
 On the one hand, the calculated FM state of ML F4CGT (F5GT) is 1.524 (1.275) eV/f.u. lower than that of the NM state, indicating that Co substitution can enhance the ferromagnetism.
 On the other hand, the calculated local moments for Fe(1) atom in F5GT and Co atom at Fe(1) site in F4CGT are 0.04 $\mu_{\rm B}$ and 0.34 $\mu_{\rm B}$, respectively, while their total moments per unit cell are 8.30 $\mu_{\rm B}$ and 8.76 $\mu_{\rm B}$.
 The total magnetic moments calculated here are similar to the value of 2 $\mu_{\rm B}$/Fe observed in F5GT, i.e., about 9 $\mu_{\rm B}$/f.u.\cite{May}.
 Due to the more stable FM state and the larger local moments, F4CGT films can own a higher $T_{\rm C}$ than F5GT\cite{Tian, Andrew2}.
-In addition, the calculated band structures show that there is a small upshift of the $E_{\rm F}$ for F4CGT when compared with F5GT since the Co dopants have introduced more valence electrons (Figs. 3a, b).
-For the BL and bulk F4CGT (Fig. 3c and Fig. S8 in the Supporting Information), the stacking of layers introduces multiple bands compared with the ML one, but no prominent changes take place in the band structure due to the weak vdW-type interlayer interaction.
+In addition, the calculated band structures show that there is a small upshift of the $E_{\rm F}$ for F4CGT when compared with F5GT since the Co dopants have introduced more valence electrons (Figs. 3a and b).
+The Co dopants also modify the dispersion of some bands near the $E_{\rm F}$ (Figs. 3b, c and Fig. S9 in the Supporting Information), which could influence the itinerant carriers and magnetism of F4CGT.
+For the BL and bulk F4CGT (Fig. 3c and Fig. S10 in the Supporting Information), the stacking of layers introduces multiple bands compared with the ML one, but no prominent changes take place in the band structure due to the weak vdW-type interlayer interaction.